aosus/aosus-link-chain/README.md

 ### Server

-Add the required bot token (and optionally an admin username) either in `auth.cfg` in the linkchan config directory (`$XDG_CONFIG_HOME/linkchan` or `$HOME/.config/linkchan`):
+Add the required bot token (and optionally an admin username) either in `bot.cfg` in the linkchan config directory (`$XDG_CONFIG_HOME/linkchan` or `$HOME/.config/linkchan`):

 	[auth]